 There's no room for argument, the UK has more smartphones than people.
-Ofcom figures show that an average smartphone owner spends over 2.5 hours a day accessing the internet via a mobile device (75% of all time spent online is now via a mobile device).
+Ofcom figures show that an average adult spends over 3.4 hours a day accessing the internet (75% of all time spent online is now via a smartphone).
 This means it's essential that your website works as well on a smartphone or tablet device as it does a computer

 We look at how you can make sure your website works on smartphones and mobile devices.